JakubK/SchoolDBPresentation/README.md

 # SchoolDBPresentation

 Presentation of my School Management Database for Database classes.
-Made with support of Reveal.js library
+Made with support of Reveal.js and Zoom.js libraries